chadwishner/P-G_Code_Challenge/README.md

 **getAllComments(item: Item)**
 This function loops through all children in the kids array and calls **getItemDetails()** it then appends the returning **Item** to  an array.
 This function also double checks that we do not add duplicate comments, an issue that could occur if a user leaves a **StoryView** and returns.

+**sortItemArray(parentArray: [int])**
+This function creates a published **Item** array that is sorted based on the incoming parent array.
+The parent array is any array that has the ordered list of IDs that correspond to the **Items** in the unorderd dictionary.
+For example: the parent array for a dictionary containing stories is the topStories array (500 top Hacker News Stories), the parent array for a dictionary of comments is the parent's Story.kids array.

 ### Models/Story.swift

 This is the struct used to model a story.
 Booleans are commented out as in the current implementation only existing and alive stories are requested through the API.